zjw49246/production-stack/tutorials/15-basic-pipeline-parallel.md

 ## Conclusion

 In this tutorial, you configured and deployed the vLLM serving engine with support for pipeline parallelism across multiple GPUs within a multi-node Kubernetes environment using KubeRay.
 Additionally, you learned how to verify the deployment and monitor the associated pods to ensure proper operation.
 For further customization and configuration options, please consult the `values.yaml` file and the Helm chart documentation.

+To deploy both a Ray cluster and standard Kubernetes deployments using a single Helm release, please refer to the example configuration file available at [`tutorials/assets/values-15-b-minimal-pipeline-parallel-example-multiple-modelspec.yaml`](assets/values-15-b-minimal-pipeline-parallel-example-multiple-modelspec.yaml).